Stone Garrett Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.70 team ERA that ranks 25th among all league pitching staffs.
+- The Phillies' 4.65 team ERA ranks 25th among all MLB pitching staffs.

-- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (61 total, 1.1 per game).
+- Phillies pitchers combine to allow 61 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Strahm gets the start for the Phillies, his eighth of the season.
-He is 4-3 with a 3.20 ERA and 52 strikeouts in 39 1/3 innings pitched.
+- The Phillies are sending Suarez (0-2) out for his fifth start of the season.
+He is 0-2 with a 7.13 ERA and 17 strikeouts through 17 2/3 innings pitched.

-- His most recent time out was out of the bullpen on Thursday when the left-hander tossed two innings against the New York Mets, surrendering one earned run while giving up two hits.
+- The lefty last appeared on Tuesday against the New York Mets, when he threw 6 2/3 innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.